bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 `npm` ships workspaces.
 Nothing uses them.
 To their credit, `npm` workspaces leave a lot to be desired.
-Tools that support `workspaces` will only work with `lerna` 1 workspaces or something like that, not `npm` workspaces for some reason.
+Tools that support `workspaces` will often only work with `lerna` 1 workspaces or something like that, not `npm` workspaces for some reason.
 Sad situation.

 ### The Monorepo Install Step Will Probably Fail

-Because you have to install dependencies for N packages instead of 1 in a monorepo, and the chances of a monorepo dev running Gentoo or nix or something elite and weird are much higher than normal, don't expect this to work everywhere.
+Because you have to install dependencies for N packages instead of 1 in a monorepo, and the chances of a monorepo dev running Gentoo or nix or something elite and weird are much higher than normal, don't expect this to work on your machine.
-The external native dependencies are probably not documented anywhere!
+The external native dependencies are probably not documented anywhere, or buried in a README in one of the packages.!

 Remember, at scale, rare events become common!
 More dependencies, more  places to break.